itom-project/plugins/niDAQmx/docs/niDAQmx.rst

     # Step 2: choose another logging type.
 Usually it is recommended to
-    # stop the device before chaining the logging modes.
+    # stop the device before changing the logging modes.
 However,
     # it the device is still started if the logging parameters
     # will be changed, it will automatically be stopped and restarted
     # again.